Basic Design Of Solar Power Plant

 Batteries are used for constant power supply and storage of energy.
 The batteries must have a large lifetime, reliability, and of course, efficiency.
 Care must be taken while selecting a battery because a battery of higher power than required would increase the overall cost of the system.

 - Shadow analysis: The rooftop must be examined before installation about the shadow throughout the day.
 Else, the rated power may not be obtained.

-- Geographical location: Solar output depends highly on the site in which they are installed.
-The peak sun hours of various places vary according to location, and so will the output.
+- Geographical location: Solar output depends highly on the site in which it is installed.
+The peak sun hours of various places vary according to location, and so the output.